Household air pollution: Monitoring Cookstoves

 The presence of improved cookstoves is a step in the appropriate direction, but they lack the desired levels of use to obtain the desired results of its use.
 Improved cookstove programs are considered a short-term option for fighting the presence of indoor air pollution.
-The program's effectiveness is often surveyed and examined by the presence of sensors, thought to accurately track and monitor its effectivity by officials.
+The program's effectiveness is often surveyed and examined by the presence of sensors, thought to accurately track and monitor its effectiveness by officials.
 These sensors revealed that the average use for these improvised cookstoves is around two months, with a few studies revealing a small collection of uses that lasted for at least six months.
 Ultimately, there is an increasing need due to the presence of climate change and the effects of air pollution on it for more long-term studies, due to these short monitoring sessions being unreliable and lacking the availability to accurately capture data and represent cookstoves' effectiveness and usefulness.

 Education and behavior change techniques

-Educational intervention can contribute to reducing exposure to smoke by implementing behaviour change techniques that people to the dangers and encourage a willingness to alter living and cultural practices which could have a significant impact on mitigating exposure to IAP.
+Educational intervention can contribute to reducing exposure to smoke by implementing behaviour change techniques that alert people to the dangers and encourage a willingness to alter living and cultural practices which could have a significant impact on mitigating exposure to IAP.
 Behaviour change is one aspect of influencing demand that can be achieved through targeted social marketing campaigns, which are usually of two types: either mass-market campaigns or focused approaches at the local and household level that employ demonstrations and follow up visits.
 Studies show that mass marketing campaigns do in fact increase awareness of risks of household air pollution, but are often unsuccessful in raising purchases of improved stoves.

 Design of these interventions must be undertaken with the knowledge that "consumer needs and preferences are complex and are influenced by many contextual and social factors that require a deep understanding of culture, going beyond technology and economics".
 These factors include intra-gender issues, felt needs, cultural significance of food, and religious and cultural beliefs.
 Evidence of one successful government intervention was revealed by China who, between 1980 and 1995, disseminated 172 million improved cookstoves.
 This effort proved more successful due to the inclusion of local users, particularly women, who were involved in the design and fieldwork process.